pietervp/grafx-documentation/docs/GraFx-Studio/overview/stylekits/index.md

 ![appscreen](paragraph-styles.png)

-The pencil button allows editting the properties.
+The pencil button allows editing the properties.

 The fill color can be a custom color, or a predefined [swatch](/GraFx-Studio/concepts/stylekits/#swatch).